Competency-based—allowing learners to demonstrate new ministry-related competencies at their own pace and in accordance with clearly defined outcomes.

 The JCSTS Certificate Program achieves these program competencies through five core courses with specific learning results from each course that thread the program competencies into a meaningful exchange for the benefit of promoting just and compassionate communities.

-Beloved Community-Dr. Martin L. King’s Beloved Community is a global vision, in which all people can share in the wealth of the earth.
-In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it
+Although vocation specific, the JCSTS certificate programs have a common framework for learning: thinking theologically, leading intentionally, planning effectively and, being the Beloved Community.
+Dr. Martin L. King’s Beloved Community is a global vision, in which all people can share in the wealth of the earth.
+In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.

 The current certificates are currently active and enrolling.

 The Certificate in Worship Leadership is the flagship program of JCSTS’ Institute of Worship, Preaching, and Sacred Arts which offers premier learning opportunities where clergy, liturgists, musicians, scholars, and lay people can explore the intersectionality of faith and justice through the historic lens of the African-American religious experience.